tenprotocol/tenprotocol/README.md

 Changes can be made by creating a Pull Request and modifying `draft-yates-threat-exposure-notification-protocol-00.xml` (note do not edit the html and txt files as they are generated files).
 The Makefile should be used to regenerate the html and txt files and include those updates in the Pull Request.
+You must have the `xml2rfc` tool installed.